carla-simulator/carla/Docs/adv_traffic_manager.md

 ## How does it work?

 #### Architecture
-The inner structure is divided in stages can be somehow visualized through code, they have their equivalent in the c++ code (.cpp files) foun inside `/libcarla`.
-There are other inner parts of the TM, such as as setting up the map, but they are managed internally and mostly only done once, so these are not as fundamental to understand the whole.
-Each stage class runs on a different thread and has its independent operations and goals.
-Communication with the rest is managed through messages facilitating synchronous messaging between the different stages.
-The information flows only in one direction.
-In this way, for each stage or class there are methods and tools that can be located in one or many stages with a very specific structure and purpose.
 The following diagram is a summary of the internal architecture of the Traffic Manager.
 Blue bodies are the different stages, green ones are additional modules needed during the different stages and the arrows represent communication managed by messenger classes between the different elements.
+The inner structure of the TM can be easily translated to code.
+Each relevant element has its equivalent in the C++ code (.cpp files) found inside `LibCarla/source/carla/trafficmanager`.

 <div style="text-align:center">
 <img src="../img/traffic_manager_diagram.png">